ko1eda/levelup-forum/readme.md

 ## Features
 + Thread subscriptions and user notification system.
++ Basic role system with admin, moderator and user accounts.
 + All threads are created with unique hashID's.
 + Editable thread comments with favorites and @mentions.
 + A thread owner can designate a threads best reply.
 + Customizeable user profiles.
 + User avatar and photo uploads.
 + Configurable spam detection system with keyword detection, repeated key detection and comment throttling.